thiagomvas/Seederly/README.md

 # Seederly - A smarter API tester

-Seederly is a modern API tester, but smarter.
-It lets you create, test, and send HTTP requests while automatically generating realistic, structured, and schema-based fake data, with none of that AI bloat, powered by Bogus, built with speed and developer experience in mind.
+Seederly is a fast, modern API testing tool designed with simplicity, power, and developer experience in mind.
+Unlike bloated tools, Seederly focuses on providing you with everything you need to test APIs and generate realistic test data, all without unnecessary complexity.

 ## Features
-- 🧪 Send HTTP requests (GET, POST, PUT, etc.)
+- **Send HTTP Requests:** Easily test your APIs with GET, POST, PUT, DELETE, and other HTTP methods.
-- 🧬 Schema-based data generation using [Bogus](https://github.com/bchavez/Bogus)
+- **Schema-Based Data Generation:** Generate structured, realistic data based on your defined schemas using  [Bogus](https://github.com/bchavez/Bogus)
-- 🧠 Intelligent faker with nested object and array support
-- 📝 JSON body templating using short and intuitive keys (`name.firstName`, `address.city`, etc.)
+- **Workflow Runner:** Build and execute workflows to call multiple API endpoints in a chain.
+Supports value extraction and injection between requests, making it easy to chain requests with dynamic data.

-## Roadmap
+## Installation
-- [ ] GUI (Avalonia-based)
-- [ ] JSON schema visual editor
-- [ ] Exportable and shareable workspaces
-- [ ] API Test runner
+Coming soon — Seederly will soon be available for download via multiple package managers.
+For now, you can build it from source using the .NET SDK.

 ## Contributing
-PRs and issues are always welcome!
-This is an early project, so contributions can help shape it's directions.
+Seederly is an open-source project, and we welcome contributions!
+Whether you're submitting bug fixes, adding new features, or improving the documentation, your help is appreciated.
+To contribute:

+1. Fork the repo
+2. Create a feature branch
+3. Open a pull request

+Feel free to open an issue if you have suggestions, bugs, or feature requests.